d215steinberg/GildedRose-Java/README.md

 We have more edge cases to address (e.g. preventing negative quality).
 But TDD demands that at every green juncture we look for refactoring opportunities.
 In particular, we assure that our code satisfies the DRY (Don't Repeat Yourself) principle.
 The concept of decrementing quality appears twice in our code, so we extract it.

 We then write the test for our next edge case, **conjuredQualityIsNeverNegative**.
 We make the test pass and then refactor as necessary.
 Finally, we write our last test, **conjuredQualityIsNeverNegativeEvenOnceSellDateHasPassed**, which passes off the bat.

+We run **TexttestFixture**, and we manually verify that all tests (especially the last one) pass.
+We can now delete this test file, as it is redundant.
 ### [Lesson #28: Inviting updateSellIn to the party](https://github.com/d215steinberg/GildedRose-Java/tree/Lesson%2328)
 We have implemented our new functionality and made our code better in the process.
 That means that we can call our story "done."
 But let us take one quick scan to see whether we have missed any low-hanging fruit.